 IMPORT of Horses from the United States to Canada

-For information on the import of horses from the United States to Canada, please visit Canadian Food Inspection Agency (CFIA).
+For information on the import of horses from the United States to Canada, please visit the CFIA.
 More information on the importation of horses and other commodities regulated by the Canadian Food Inspection Agency is available in the Automated Import Reference System (AIRS) – “The purpose of the AIRS is to provide accurate and timely information on import requirements.
 The application uses a question and answer approach to guide the user through a series of questions about the Harmonized System (HS) Codes, origin, destination, end use and miscellaneous qualifiers of the product they wish to import.
 To determine the import requirements for each horse, specific parameters that refer to each horse’s circumstances will need to be entered and customized import requirements will be provided.

 EXPORT of Horses from Canada to the United States